codingbelief/linux-kernel-internals/zh/storage/flash_memory/emmc/emmc_modes.md

 Block A page is the minimum size unit for writing and reading.
 The size is configurable (512, 1024, 2048 bytes), but normally the size is 512 bytes.

+High capacity negotiation	For devices larger than 2GB, the addressing mechanism is switched from byte addressing to sector addressing.

 ## Data Transfer Mode

 ## Interrupt Mode